 Our most popular screening trees and shrubs for privacy include Bamboo plants, Photinia Red Robin as shrubs or trees, Laurels such as Prunus Laurocerasus or Prunus Lusitanica for hedging, Ligustrum Trees and Shrubs, Leylandii for hedging, Evergreen Oak as Trees or Shrubs, Holly varieties such as Ilex Aquifolium or Ilex Cornuta for hedging, Magnolia Grandiflora Full Standard or Specimen Trees, and Eriobotrya Trees.
 As lower growing hedges which can be neatly clipped, we sell Buxus Sempervirens – the common Box and Yew varieties such as Taxus Baccata and Taxus Baccata Fastigiata Aurea (Irish Yew).
 These evergreen screening trees and shrubs are used either to form a dense hedge either bushy from the ground upwards or as full standard trees (which have a clear stem but are bushy above the fence line).

-Delivery of any of these plants can be arranged via our London Plant Centre.
+Delivery of any of these plants can be arranged via the Paramount Plants Web Site.

 We also have a landscaping team who can assist with planting if needed.